badouralix/coding-best-practices/README.md

 1. Monorepo just works
 1. Multirepo just works

+## Simple ways to answer hard questions

+1. Do people care about this feature ? -\> Break it, and see who complain.
+1. Will this change break prod ? -\> Ship it.

 ## Disclaimer

 Obviously, everything described in here is purely ironic.
 These pro-tips should not be used in real life for the sake of readability, maintainability and scalability.